rrousselGit/riverpod/README.md

 ### Will provider be deprecated/stop being supported?

-Not in the short term, no.
+Maybe.
+There are still some experiments being made to see if there's a better solution.
+But it is being considered.

-However, a migration tool is planned to help assist migration from provider to [Riverpod].
+Whatever the decision is, a migration tool is planned to help assist migration from provider to [Riverpod].

 ## Sponsors